 Her articles address a range of subjects, including the evolving role of film theory in the 21st century, war and the academy, violence and media, community media, animation theory, feminism and terrorism, death penalty photography, the relationship between cinema and contemporary art, and cinematic tempo.
 For several years she served as a senior editor of the MIT journal Grey Room, and is now a member of its editorial board.
 She has also served on PMLA advisory board.
 She is on the Board of Directors for Scribe Video Center, a media center for social change founded in 1982 by Louis Massiah: https://www.scribe.org.

-Courses include: Introduction to Film Theory, The Place of Film Theory, The Art of Animation, War and Film (Afghanistan and Iraq), Early Cinema: Old New Media, Cinema and Photography, Race, Sex and Gender in Early Cinema, Women and Film, Film History, The Road Movie, and Paul Strand.
-She is a core faculty member in the Cinema and Media Studies program; a member of graduate groups in the departments of German and English; a board member for the Program in Gender, Sexuality, and Women’s Studies; and a faculty affiliate of the LGBT center.
-She is a faculty fellow at Harrison College House.
+Courses include: Reading Against Racism; African Film and Media; Global Film Theory; Cinema and Civil Rights; Introduction to Film Theory; The Place of Film Theory; The Art of Animation; War and Film (Afghanistan and Iraq); Art and Resistance; Cinema and Photography; Race, Sex and Gender in Early Cinema; Women and Film; Film History; The Road Movie; and Paul Strand.
+She is a core faculty member in the Cinema and Media Studies program; a member of graduate groups in the departments of Comparative Literature, English, and German; a member of the Program in Gender, Sexuality, and Women’s Studies; a faculty affiliate of the LGBT center; and a First-Generation/Low-Income (FGLI) Student ally.